Merrill Edge Brokerage: Best High Interest Rate Options on Cash (5%+ APY, Updated May 2024)

 This is a non-sweep product – an order must be entered for all transactions (deposits and withdrawals).
 Please contact your representative for additional information.

 Treasury bills (auction and secondary).
 You can buy US Treasury bills and bonds directly through the fixed income desk.
 You can place either an auction order for a “new” T-Bill or buy them on the secondary market.
 Technically, there is no commission for online orders and a $29.95 fee per broker-assisted order.
-However, they don’t allow online orders for new auctions, so effectively it costs $30 per auction order.
-Another strike for Merrill Edge.
+However, they don’t allow online orders for new auctions, so effectively it costs $29.95 per auction order.
+You can buy online on the secondary market with no commission, but there will be bid/ask spreads and possible quantity minimums based on the available inventory.

 Money market mutual funds.
 If you scroll down to the second page of the rate PDF, you will find a list of money market mutual funds.
 These are not FDIC-insured, but they are still regulated by the SEC and required to hold very safe investments of a very short duration.

 You can place trades on money market mutual funds online.
 You must select “Mutual Funds” from the “Trade” Tab drop down menu, and then enter the fund symbol you are interested in.
-Many of these are institutional class shares, but the rate sheets states that Merrill allows access with a minimum investment of $1,000.
+Many of these are institutional class shares, but Merrill now allows access with a minimum investment of only $1.00 (used to be higher).
 Here are some examples.

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.